Dennis Byron: Judicial career

-As President of the ICTR which is located in Arusha, Tanzania, Sir Dennis is also an Under-Secretary General of the United Nations.
-He is responsible for the overall management of that International Tribunal and for liaising with Member States as well as the Security Council.
-He oversees the implementation of ICTR strategic policies and the management of its external relations.
-He provides the dedicated leadership and commitment for the realization of the Tribunal's overall Completion Strategy without sacrificing any of the vital safeguards of due process and fair trial rights.

-He has regularly addressed the Security Council of the United Nations in New York City to deliver six-monthly Reports on behalf of the Tribunal in his capacity as President on the progress of the Security Council's Completion Strategy.
+As President of the ICTR which is located in Arusha, Tanzania, Sir Dennis was also an Under-Secretary General of the United Nations.
+He was responsible for the overall management of that International Tribunal and for liaising with Member States as well as the Security Council.
+He oversaw the implementation of ICTR strategic policies and the management of its external relations.
+He provided the dedicated leadership and commitment for the realization of the Tribunal's overall Completion Strategy without sacrificing any of the vital safeguards of due process and fair trial rights.
+He regularly addressed the Security Council of the United Nations in New York City to deliver six-monthly Reports on behalf of the Tribunal in his capacity as president on the progress of the Security Council's Completion Strategy.

 Byron sat on seven trial benches and served on a number of pre-trial benches while at the Tribunal.
 He presides over the multi-accused Karemera, et al. trial, also known as Government I, involving Édouard Karemera, former Minister of the Interior of Rwanda, and Matthieu Ngirumpatse, former President of the MRND.

-On 16 March 2011, he delivered the 9th Annual Ruth Steinkraus-Cohen International Law Lecture of the United Nations Association of London hosted by the School of Oriental and African Studies of the University of London.
-He also holds the first Yogis & Keddy Chair in Human Rights Law at Dalhousie University.

-In 2010, Byron was made an Honorary Fellow by his Alma Mater, Fitzwilliam College of Cambridge University.
-In a recent interview with Radio Netherlands Worldwide, he highlighted two judgments of the ICTR as trend-setting in international law.
-Akayesu, which was the first case at the international level to interpret genocide in the light of the Genocide Convention and is recognized as an authority in International Criminal Law on sexual violence in conflict situations.
+In 2010, Byron was made an Honorary Fellow by his alma mater, Fitzwilliam College of Cambridge University.

+In an interview with Radio Netherlands Worldwide, Sir Dennis Byron highlighted two judgments of the ICTR as trend-setting in international law.
+He spoke of the case of Akayesu, which was the first case at the international level to interpret genocide in the light of the Genocide Convention and is recognized as an authority in International Criminal Law on sexual violence in conflict situations.
 As a result of this precedent, rape is now a crime of genocide.

 In mid-March 2011, it was announced that Byron was appointed as the new President of the Caribbean Court of Justice (CCJ) during the recent Caribbean Community (CARICOM) Heads of Government Inter-Sessional Summit in Grenada.
 This appointment followed a unanimous recommendation by the Regional and Judicial Legal Services Commission.